Google Calendar | RefreshToken

 end;

-Then when you start your application again, if there is a RefreshToken, call the method RefreshToken and pass the token as argument (previously you must set the Google Calendar API keys).
-If successful, you will login to google servers without re-authenticate again.
+Then, when you start your application again, if there is a RefreshToken, call the RefreshToken method and pass the token as an argument (you must first set the Google Calendar API keys).
+If successful, you will log in to Google servers without having to re-authenticate.

 GoogleCalendar.RefreshToken('your refresh token here');